-If you’re a family-law or trusts and estates lawyer, you can’t ignore this case.
+If you’re a family-law or trusts and estates lawyer, you can’t ignore the Berlinger case (which I dissect below).
+It’s that important.

 In the absence of legislative changes or a conflicting ruling out of another Florida DCA, Berlinger is now the law of the land.
 Which means if you’re involved in litigation pitting an ex-spouse’s unpaid alimony claim against a Florida irrevocable discretionary trust, Bacardi v.
 White, 463 So.2d 218 (Fla.1985), is controlling; passage of Florida’s new trust code in 2006 changed nothing.